 Ta Da!
 Now I have a nice, circular base for my Pippa-Weight scale.

-In the next blog, I’ll be soldering the electronic parts together.
+In the next post, I’ll be soldering the electronic parts together.